Top of the page

 Glaucoma is one of the most common causes of legal blindness in the world.
 At first, people with glaucoma lose side (peripheral) vision.
 But if the disease isn't treated, vision loss may get worse.
-This can lead to total blindness over time.
+It can lead to total blindness over time.

-There are three types of glaucoma.
+There are different types of glaucoma.

 Glaucoma can't be cured.
 But there are things you can do to help stop more damage to the optic nerve.
-To help keep your vision from getting worse, you'll probably need to use medicine (most likely eyedrops) every day.
+To help keep your vision from getting worse, you'll probably need medicine (most likely eyedrops) every day.
 You may also need laser treatment or surgery.
 You'll also need regular checkups with your eye doctor.

 Health Tools help you make wise health decisions or take action to improve your health.